dav-grig/Translator/README.md

 # Translator
-This is the sample project.
+This is the sample project, which uses yandex translation api.

+Technologies/Languages:
+Swift, VIPER, Core Data